OlafZhang/generate_anime_name_combination/README.md

 	• A Certain Scientific Railgun ( A little, but A Certain Magical Index is not includied )

 	• LoveLive! and LoveLive!
-Sunshine! ( Contain μ's and Aqours, and other charatcers )
+Sunshine! ( Contain μ's and Aqours, and other characters )

 	• Enmusubi no Youko-chan/Huyao Xiao Hongniang (A little)

-	• Beyond the Boundary( Just two charatcers )
+	• Beyond the Boundary( Just two characters )

 	• Aho Girl ( Basically full cover )

 	• Kimetsu no Yaiba (A little)

-	• Anohana/The Flower We Saw That Day ( Main charatcers only )
+	• Anohana/The Flower We Saw That Day ( Main characters only )

-	• Miss Kobayashi's Dragon Maid ( 5 main dragon charatcers and Kobayashi )
+	• Miss Kobayashi's Dragon Maid ( 5 main dragon characters and Kobayashi )

-	• We Never Learn ( Main charatcers only )
+	• We Never Learn ( Main characters only )

 	• Tom and Jerry( MGM ver. from 20 century, not  Warner Bros. ver. )